josephgit10/ENPM661_Proj3/README.md

 To run the code:
 Use any python IDE.
 Install moviepy using the command !pip install moviepy.
 Also instal FFmpeg if not present on your system already and add /bin to PATH variable in system environment variables.
+The code after running will save a .mp4 and a .gif file.

 Inputs:
 The code will ask for Object clearance, Robot radius, Step size, Start node coordinates and orientation and Goal node coordinates and orientation.